 How to avoid Cross Site Scripting (XSS) vulnerabilities

 - As Cross Site Scripting vulnerabilities occur due to output from an application to its users, the primary way to prevent exploitation is by applying input and output sanitation.
 The only way to build a robust application is to ensure that such filtering is applied when data is transferring from one state to the other, for example inclusion from a server response or reading from a database.

-- DevOps can mitigate XSS easily using frameworks specifically designed to escape Cross Site Scripting, such as the OWASP ESAPI.
-It is also advisable to deploy a restrictive content security policy (CSP) as a defence in depth mitigation.
-For a dynamic application with frequent releases, it is imperative to have a continuous security program in place including audit of the application, like our Appsec Scale and SWAT solutions integrated for example.
+- DevOps can mitigate XSS efficiently using frameworks specifically designed to escape Cross Site Scripting, such as the OWASP ESAPI.
+It is also advisable to deploy a restrictive content security policy (CSP) as a defense in depth mitigation.
+For a dynamic application with frequent releases, it is imperative to have a continuous security program in place including an audit of the application, like our Appsec Scale and SWAT solutions integrated for example.